 Intimidation.
-From the jungles of our primitive ancestors, to the boardrooms of today’s suit-and-tie warriors, the ability to demoralize an antagonist without resorting to physical violence remains a key weapon in the struggle for survival.
+From the jungles of our primitive ancestors, to the boardrooms of today’s suit-and-tie warriors, the ability to demoralize an antagonist without resorting to physical violence remains a key weapon in the struggle for dominance.
 Arguably no boxer understood this better, or implemented fear tactics more effectively, than Mike Tyson.
-Even when the former “Kid Dynamite” had lost much of his raw talent to time, self-indulgence, thuggish sychophants and Don King, he could still freeze an opponent’s heart with little more than a menacing glare.
+Even when the former “Kid Dynamite” had lost much of his talent to time, self-indulgence, thuggish sycophants and Don King, he could still freeze an opponent’s heart with little more than a menacing glare.

 It wasn’t just the bulging muscles and those dark, hate-filled eyes; it was the aura of menace that radiated from his every gesture, the sense that the normal laws and restraints of society didn’t apply, that no one could be certain what he might do at any given moment.
-Tyson’s conditioning, explosive power and rattlesnake quickness may have been the ostensible factors in his notching 26 stoppage wins in his first 28 bouts, but in fact his most lethal weapon was his unique talent, honed on the streets, for turning an opponent’s knees to water before the fight had even started.
+Tyson’s explosive power and rattlesnake quickness may have been the ostensible factors in his notching 26 stoppage wins in his first 28 bouts, but in fact his most lethal weapon was his unique talent, honed on the streets, for turning an opponent’s knees to water before the bell had even rung.
 As proof, consider the fact that more than half of Tyson’s career knockouts were secured in the opening round.

-None of Iron Mike’s comeback bouts had tested him or offered evidence to support a judgement of his abilities, one way or the other.
+None of Iron Mike’s comeback bouts had tested him or offered evidence to support a judgment of his abilities, one way or the other.
 Despite this, few questioned his reclaimed status as the best heavyweight on the planet, in part because no other fighter had proven capable of domination.
-Riddick Bowe had looked terrible against Andrew Golota; Lennox Lewis had yet to regain his standing after his stoppage loss to Oliver McCall.
-Most could not see past Tyson’s fearsome image, still his most deadly weapon, to the fact several contenders, including Lewis and Ray Mercer, deserved to be ranked higher.
+Riddick Bowe had looked terrible against Andrew Golota, while Lennox Lewis had yet to regain his high standing after his stoppage loss to Oliver McCall.
+Most could not see past Tyson’s fearsome image, still his most deadly weapon, to the fact that several contenders, including Lewis and Ray Mercer, deserved to be ranked higher.
 As far as the public was concerned, “Iron Mike” was back, a phenomenon once again, as dangerous as ever.

-So who can blame the Vegas bookies who initially dubbed Evander Holyfield a 25-to-1 underdog when Tyson’s next victim was announced?
-The champion was the baddest man on the planet, while Holyfield was clearly done.
-Most decried the fight as a mismatch and many feared for Evander’s safety.
-In his last several bouts he had looked bad, at times even enfeebled, and he had absorbed so much punishment in so many wars, that the consensus was he had to be completely shot.
+So who can blame the Vegas bookies who initially judged Evander Holyfield a 25-to-1 underdog when Tyson’s next victim was announced?
+The champion was the baddest man on the planet, while Holyfield was clearly done like dinner.
+At the time most decried Holyfield vs Tyson as a pitiful mismatch and many feared for Evander’s safety.
+In his last several bouts “The Real Deal” had looked washed up, at times even enfeebled, and he had absorbed so much punishment in so many wars that the consensus was he had to be completely shot.
 So concerned was the Nevada State Athletic Commission for Holyfield’s welfare, not to mention their own liability, that they ordered a full battery of medical tests before allowing him to enter the ring.

 Looking back, it’s curious that, even after this one-sided shellacking, Tyson’s image did not suffer irreparable damage, that many still regarded him as an incredibly dangerous fighter.
 He was actually a slight betting favorite going into the inevitable rematch with Holyfield, which ended after Tyson bit both of Evander’s ears.

 But again, like his rape conviction, this outcome only reinforced Tyson’s persona as a fearless and menacing thug, an image which he further cultivated when he tried to break Frans Botha’s arm in a clinch, punched a defenseless Orlin Norris after the bell, and struck a referee as he tried to pummel Lou Savarese after the bout had already been stopped.
-Outside the ring, Tyson was involved in various altercations and even served another prison sentence in 1999.
+Outside the ring, Tyson was involved in various altercations, and even served another prison sentence in 1999.
 While the truth was that he had little to offer anymore as a boxer, “Iron Mike’s” menacing image allowed him to collect one more huge payday when Lennox Lewis battered him in 2002.

 But it was his first clash with Evander Holyfield which should have ended his marketability as a boxer.
 Holyfield, like Buster Douglas before him, had refused to be intimidated and thus had revealed the truth: Tyson had devolved into a one-dimensional brawler with precious few resources beyond raw power and a unique talent for striking fear in an opponent’s heart.
-The irony of this historic fight is that the boxer everyone thought finished, was not, and would go on to compete at the highest level for several more years, while the man everyone viewed as unstoppable, was in fact little more than a hollow shell of a once truly fearsome pugilist.
+The irony of this historic fight is that the boxer everyone thought finished, was not, and would go on to compete at the highest level for several more years, while the man everyone viewed as unstoppable, was in fact little more than a hollow shell of a once truly fearsome pugilist. — Michael Carbert